-Every person who: (1) defaces, with paint or any other material, any CLPOA property; or (2) damages any CLPOA property; or (3) destroys or impairs any CLPOA property; or (4) aids and abets any of the foregoing (including being present during the event and encouraging its commission), is in violation of this rule.
-In addition to the fine set forth below, cost of damages, clean-up, labor, and materials incurred by CLPOA will be billed to the Prime Member of the residence from which the violator originated or is a guest or invitee of, or is an Associate or Sub-Associate as to.
-If multiple people are found to be at fault for the same incident, the cost of damages, clean-up, labor and materials incurred by CLPOA will be split equally among the responsible Prime Members, however, to deter vandalism, a \$1,000 fine will be imposed on each responsible Prime Member.
+Every person who: (1) defaces, with paint or any other material, any CLPOA property; or (2) damages any CLPOA property; or (3) destroys or impairs any CLPOA property; or (4) causes a significant public disturbance on CLPOA property; or (5) intentionally or negligently creates an unsafe condition on CLPOA property; or (6) aids and abets any of the foregoing (including being present during the event and encouraging its commission), is in violation of this rule.
+In addition to the fine set forth below, cost of damages, clean-up, labor, and materials incurred by CLPOA will be billed to the Prime Member of the residence from which the violator originated or is a guest or invitee of or is an Associate or Sub-Associate as to.
+If multiple people are found to be at fault for the same incident, the cost of damages, clean-up, labor, and materials incurred by CLPOA will be split equally among the responsible Prime Members.

+However, to deter the conduct addressed in this rule, a \$1,000 fine will be imposed on each responsible Prime Member, regardless of the amount, if any, of physical damage caused.